 Explain to students that wool is a 'natural' fibre.
-Ask students to guess what that might mean and write their predictions in the class journal under the heading Natural fibres.
+Ask students to guess what that might mean and ask them to write their predictions in their science journal under the heading Natural fibres.
 Using the factsheet Wool the natural fibre, as a reference, explain to students that the clothes they wear each day can be grouped into 'natural' and 'synthetic' fibres.
-Talk about other 'natural' fibres, such as cotton and silk and 'synthetic fibres' such as polyester and lycra using samples from the earlier investigation as examples.
+Talk about other 'natural' fibres, such as cotton and silk and 'synthetic' fibres such as polyester and Lycra using samples from the earlier investigation as examples.